hindu-comm/mail_stream_advaita-l/2016/07/sarvAtma_bhAva_as_ex/07__shrImallalitAlAlitaH.md

 > to GYAna.

-​What is the role of prakriyA in nididhyAsana?
+What is the role of prakriyA in nididhyAsana?
 Is he going to remember the whole prakriyA while meditating?
 That's not acceptable.
 He has to meditate on brahman, not on prakriyA. prakriyA-s are mithyA.
-​

 > In other words my question is as follows.
 >